-[field location TBD] The DPS Operation Parameters field contains parameters for dynamic power save operation as defined in 9.4.1.85 (DPS Operation Parameters field).
-The DPS Operation Parameters field is present if the DPS Enabled field is 1.
-The DPS Operation Parameters field is not present if the DPS Enabled field is 0.
+The DPS Operation Parameters field contains parameters for dynamic power save operation as defined in 9.4.1.85 (DPS Operation Parameters field).
+The DPS Operation Parameters field is present if the DPS Enabled field is 1 and the frame carrying the UHR Operation element is not a Beacon frame; Otherwise, the DPS Operation Parameters field is not present.

-The format of the NPCA Operation Information field is defined in Figure9-aa3 (NPCA Operation Information field format),
+The format of the NPCA Operation Parameters field is defined in Figure 9-aa4 (NPCA Operation Parameters field format).
+The NPCA Operation Parameters field is present if NPCA Operation Enabled field is 1 and the frame carrying the UHR Operation element is not a Beacon frame; Otherwise, the NPCA Operation Parameters field is not present.